-Today we’re thrilled to announce the addition of White House…
+We're thrilled to announce the winners of our Jumpstart Your…

 Everyone loves a sale.
 When was the last time you found yourself buying something just to take advantage of a good deal?
 There’s power in a good promotion that we all find hard to resist.

 If your customers and clients are like most humans, they’ll react the same way to your holiday photo sale.
 Still, you’re not doing any favors by slapping a promo on your website and calling it a day.
 So to help you increase your year-end sales, here are PhotoShelter’s top 7 secrets to generating a meaningful and successful holiday sale.